Business Line of Credit vs. Business Loan: Which Is Right for You?

 Business stageTypical needsRecommended product

-Growth phaseExpansion, hiring, equipment upgradesTerm loans, lines of credit
+Growth phaseHiring, adding shifts, scaling marketing with measured ROI, and equipment upgradesTerm loans, lines of credit

-Seasonal businessInventory purchases, payroll, operating costsBusiness line of credit, short-term loans
+Seasonal businessInventory purchases, payroll, and operating costsBusiness line of credit, short-term loans

 Established businessReal estate, acquisitions, long-term projectsSBA loans, commercial real estate loans

-While Clarify Capital does not fund startups, early-stage businesses with several months of revenue history may still qualify for smaller funding options, such as business credit cards or microloans, especially if they meet minimum revenue and time-in-business thresholds.
+Clarify Capital does not fund startup businesses.
+Newer businesses with at least six months of revenue history may still qualify for smaller funding options, such as business credit cards or microloans, especially if they meet minimum revenue and time-in-business thresholds.

-As businesses move into the growth phase, funding needs become more complex, ranging from expanding physical space to onboarding new teams.
+As businesses move into the growth phase, funding needs become more complex.
 In these cases, term loans offer structured support, while a business line of credit can offer needed flexibility.

-Seasonal businesses, such as retail stores and tourism operators, often require fast-access funds for peak inventory or staffing needs.
+Seasonal businesses often require fast access to funds for peak inventory or staffing needs.
 A credit line enables draw-as-needed flexibility without overcommitting on interest-bearing debt.

 Established businesses, by contrast, often leverage long-term capital for real estate purchases or acquisitions.
 With a solid track record and strong financials, they can access larger loan amounts, lower interest rates, and longer installments.